Techie-Tessie/Summer/README.md

 We are offering you the chance to win Techie Tessie merchandise by showing us your coding skills!

-From 16th May - 24th July you have the opportunity to contribute features and pages to this website.
+From 16th May - 24th June you have the opportunity to contribute features and pages to this website.

 The Techie Tessie team will then decide who made the best contribution.